-Kappan is a freelance reporter who has covered politics, crime, and current affairs for Malayalam-language news outlets including Azhimukham, Thejus Daily and Thalsamayam Midday Daily, according to Azhimukham editor K. N. Ashok, who spoke to CPJ in a phone interview.
-Kappan is the secretary of the Kerala Union of Working Journalists, a local trade group in Delhi, Ashok said.
+Kappan is a freelance reporter who has covered politics, crime, and current affairs for Malayalam-language news outlets including Azhimukham, Thejus Daily, and Thalsamayam Midday Daily, according to Azhimukham editor K. N. Ashok who spoke to CPJ by phone.
+Kappan is also the secretary of the Kerala Union of Working Journalists, a local trade group in Delhi, Ashok said.

-Police had not filed any formal charges in Kappan’s case as of mid-November 2020, according to Manikandan.
-If charged and convicted of sedition, Kappan could face life imprisonment; if convicted under the Unlawful Activities Prevention Act, he could face five years to life imprisonment.
+If convicted of sedition, Kappan could face life imprisonment; if convicted under the Unlawful Activities (Prevention) Act, he could face five years to life.